jharwell/sierra/docs/src/getting_started.rst

 #.
 Setup the interface between your code and SIERRA by defining a SIERRA
    :term:`Project` in python by following :ref:`ln-tutorials-project-project`.

 #.
-Select a HPC environment SIERRA that matches your available hardware:
+Select an execution environment for SIERRA that matches your available
+   computational resources: :ref:`ln-hpc-plugins` or :ref:`ln-robot-plugins`,
-   :ref:`ln-hpc-plugins`, following the appropriate setup guide.
+   following the appropriate setup guide.
 If there is nothing suitable, never fear!
-It's easy to create a new HPC plugin, see :ref:`ln-tutorials-plugin-hpc`.
+It's easy to create a new execution environment plugin, see :ref:`ln-tutorials-plugin-exec-env`.

 #.
 Decide what variable you are interested in investigating by consulting the
    :term:`Batch Criteria` available for your project (i.e., what variable(s) you